-Adults have legal, social and moral rights to self- determination within their lives.
+Adults have legal, social and moral rights to self-determination within their lives.
 Crisis will work with members and adults at risk to:

 - Respect their rights to make choices about their activities and relationships. - Provide information and guidance to them around the issues of abuse.
-This may involve accessing specialised groups or support for individuals. - Work with them to make changes to their situation.

-• Support them to recognise where they may have been a victim of a crime and to seek recourse through the justice system if appropriate.
+This may involve accessing specialised groups or support for individuals, including independent advocacy services where available and relevant. - Support them to make changes to their situation. - Support them to recognise where they may have been a victim of a crime and to seek recourse through the justice system if appropriate.

-Staff/volunteers will consider and reflect on their understanding of someone's 'capacity' to decide whether an act or relationship is abusive at any given time, whenever working with an adult at risk in relation to a potential safety or safeguarding concern.
+Staff and volunteers will consider and reflect on their understanding of someone's 'capacity' to decide whether an act or relationship is abusive at any given time, whenever working with an adult at risk in relation to a potential safety or safeguarding concern.